(203) 598-9705

 Masterson Method practitioners are rigorously trained to ensure they achieve excellent results.
 They can, therefore, interpret horses’ body language and responses; this allows them to proceed with care and apply just the right amount of pressure while massaging and stretching the animal’s body.

-Book Your Equine Bodywork Session With Us!
+Book Your Equine Bodywork Massage Session With Our Certified Therapists!

 At Dharma Massage of Westport, CT, we use a gentle approach to make horses feel comfortable and in harmony with their caregivers.
 By inviting the horse to move through resistance, we allow them to find their own relaxed state.